leg100/otf/docs/docs/runners.md

 ### Walkthrough: pool agents

 First, create an agent pool in your organization.
-Go to the organization main menu and select **agent pools**.
+Go to the organization main menu and select **Agent Pools**.

 ![organization main menu](images/organization_main_menu.png){.screenshot}